yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_kubernetes_node_group.html.markdown

 * `subnet_ids` - The IDs of the subnets.
 * `nat` - A public address that can be used to access the internet over NAT.
 * `security_group_ids` - Security group ids for network interface.
-* `ipv4` - Indicates whether the IPv4 address has been assigned.
-* `ipv6` - Indicates whether the IPv6 address has been assigned.

 ---